56 Pigeon River Country Elk Range

 Photo: Kenyon, MI DNR

-and surrounding land is home to the largest free-roaming elk herd east of
+and surrounding land is home to one of the largest free-roaming elk herds east of

 100,000-acre state forest contains native hardwoods and pines that are